jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: [unintelligible]

-A: And eggs.
+A: High sugar.
+That'll turn it into detoxification, instead of stabilizing.
+And eggs.
 How tall is he?
 He's what?

 Q: A head shorter.

-A: So he could probably use four eggs, four ounces of cream, a tablespoon of honey, a tablespoon or two of honey.
+A: So he could probably use four eggs, four ounces of cream, a tablespoon or two of honey.

 Q: Why no milk in there?
 That's like a creamie.